zme2005/CRUD/README.md

 Responsive Design (CSS makes it look clean and usable on all devices).

+🔄 CRUD Operations

+This app demonstrates the four basic operations of persistent data management:

+Create → Add new products with details (name, price, category, amount, discount).

+Read → View all products in a dynamic table with real-time total & final price calculation.

+Update → Edit existing products and instantly refresh the data.

+Delete → Remove products permanently from the list and local storage.

 📂 Project Structure
 📦 Product-Management-App
 ├── index.html      # Main HTML file